KhronosGroup/VK-GL-CTS/external/vulkancts/README.md

 ### Android

- * Android NDK r15c or later.
+ * Android NDK r17c or later.
  * Android SDK with: SDK Tools, SDK Platform-tools, SDK Build-tools, and API 28
  * Java Development Kit (JDK)
  * Windows: either NMake or Ninja in PATH

-If you have downloaded Android SDK tools, you can install necessary components by running:
+If you have downloaded the Android SDK command line tools package (25.2.3 or higher) then you can install the necessary components by running:

-	tools/android update sdk --no-ui --all --filter tools,platform-tools,build-tools-25.0.2,android-28
+	tools/bin/sdkmanager tools platform-tools 'build-tools;25.0.2' 'platforms;android-28'

 Building CTS